aosabook/500lines/sampler/README.md

         The number of bonus points for each stat

     """
-    # First we need to sample the overall bonus.
+    # First we need to sample the overall bonus
     bonus = self._sample_bonus()

     # Then, we use a different multinomial distribution to sample